-SCHEDULING CONFLICT RESOLUTION: ATHLETICS AND MUSIC
+SCHEDULING CONFLICT RESOLUTION: ATHLETICS AND FINE ARTS/ACTIVITIES

-At Northfield High School we work hard to avoid scheduling conflicts between music events and athletic events so that students may feel encouraged to participate in both.
+At Northfield High School we work hard to avoid scheduling conflicts between fine arts events and athletic events so that students may feel encouraged to participate in both.
 The following hierarchy has been established to help decide which event a student should attend when athletic events and music events conflict.
-This is listed from lowest priority to highest:
+This is listed from highest priority to lowest: